10 Best User Engagement Tools for SaaS in 2023

 Mixpanel has been the market leader for a while but now there’s a new kid on the block, and its name is Heap.

-Big companies like Twilio and Cloudflare use Heap to better understand how their users engage with their product.
+Heap is a product analytics tool that captures and analyzes all user interactions without waiting for data or shipping code.
+Big companies like Twilio and Cloudflare use this customer engagement software solution to better understand how their users engage with their products.

 Heap prides itself on its usability.
 It claims that you can get set up in a matter of minutes.
-It will automatically start capturing all of your product data.
+Once you install the code into your website or platform, it will automatically start capturing all of your product data.
+With this tool, you can monitor every event, such as page views, gestures, clicks, form submissions, etc.

 It means you can start gathering insights quicker, without having to rely on your devs to install the tracking code each time.